Michigan GED or HiSET Requirements

-You don’t have to be a resident but you do have to be at least 18 to take the Michigan GED test.
-Graduates of the Michigan Department of Military and Veterans Affairs, National Guard Michigan Youth Challenge Program may qualify for a Michigan GED certificate if they are 16 years old or older.
-Below are a few more important facts:
+- Age: You must be at least 18 to take the Michigan test.
+Graduates of the Michigan Department of Military and Veterans Affairs, National Guard Michigan Youth Challenge Program may qualify for a Michigan certificate if they are 16 years old or older.